Process and methods

 Review questions on effectiveness may also consider implementation, for example, 'What systems and processes should be in place to increase shared decision-making?'

-For more information on review questions that consider cost effectiveness, see chapter 7.
+For more information on review questions that consider cost effectiveness, see the chapter on incorporating economic evaluation.

 Review questions about diagnosis are concerned with the performance of a diagnostic test or test strategy.
 Diagnostic tests can include identification tools, physical examination, history‑taking, laboratory or pathological examination and imaging tests.